neo4j-devtools/relate/documentation/RFCs/relate-client/relate-client.rfc.md

 # Summary
 Enable frontend applications to seamlessly interact with `@relate` backend using a client library that exposes information such as DBMS connection parameters and more.
-Launch tokens can contain informationa about the relate `environment`, `dbms`, and `project` the app was opened for, and are generated using the following logic:
+Launch tokens can contain information about the relate `environment`, `dbms`, and `project` the app was opened for, and are generated using the following logic:

 ![](./launch-token-diagram.png)